Lush Oatfix Face Mask

 I ended up using this on small patches of my face where my skin needed some extra moisture.
 This way, I didn’t break out.
 This is a face mask but there was no way I could use this all up within three weeks.
 I ended up using it on my elbows, knees, and other dry patches of skin on my body.
 It works great, although I prefer Lush’s sea salt scrub for those areas since it’s quicker and achieves the same results.

 Unfortunately, this mask isn’t for me.
 It would be a great mask for someone with very dry skin, it does indeed moisturise.
+Also, wearing a n95 mask all the time can be quite dehydrating with this mask you can easily get back your moisture.
 It’s made with fresh ingredients and smells amazing.
 With regards to exfoliating, if anything it’s very gentle and don’t count on it for that.
 The 75g tub that costs £6.75 lasts three weeks.
 I found this to be quite expensive since I only applied it on my whole face two times.
 I used it another two times on dry patches and a couple of times on the rest of my body just to use it up and not throw it away.
 It’s a lot of product and a lot of money for three weeks worth of face mask.